zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 #### The MFE Environment

 Let's start from [Env][Env].
-Env is a singleton of the MFE environment, it hosts and manages all common capabilities for MFE.
+Env is a singleton of the MFE environment, it hosts and manages all common capabilities for MFEs.
 In our demo, it is implemented to an `ObservableObject` and treated as `EnvironmentObject`.

 ```swift
 public class Env: ObservableObject {